-We are surprised that a public official is making statements about Uber violating the law without sending some kind of notice stating specifics.
+We still haven’t heard anything from the Commissioner on what if anything we are doing wrong.
+We haven’t seen a single statute stipulating how limo companies charge for services and thus do not understand Linton’s press comments on the matter.We are surprised that a public official is making statements about Uber violating the law without sending some kind of notice stating specifics.
 We are still open to having dialogue, but he hasn’t responded to email.
 We’d like to let him know that we can be contacted at firstname.lastname@example.org

 .We are still operating.
 We intend to continue operating, and we’re very confident that Uber continues to operate legally.Drivers are Being Punished Unfairly by the DCTC

 One thing that is certain is that this is not fair to the driver, Ridha, who is now without his car throughout a busy three-day weekend.
 In order to support this driver we’ll be covering the fines and donating $1 from every Uber ride in the District this weekend to help him and his family as his ability to make a living has been directly affected by the Commissioner’s questionable actions this morning.We Love the Uber Faithful

 Our loyal Uber DC users have supported us along the way, including a call to action to reach out to the commissioner and share their support of Uber in the District.
 Be nice, but we appreciate the active support.

-Get more updates on the situation in DC and how you can help by joining the Uber Facebook Group, here.
+.Get more updates on the situation in DC and how you can help by joining the Uber Facebook Group, here

 .If you want to voice your support for Uber in DC to the DC Taxicab Commission, contact their office at (202) 645-6018, email them at email@example.com

 2041 Martin Luther King Junior Avenue, SE, Suite 204